-1. Insert the Resource CD into your CD-ROM drive, and open the folder named TL-WN350G/TL-WN350GD.
+1. Insert the Resource CD into your CD-ROM drive, and open the folder named TL-WN310G.
 Choose the proper folder according to your operating system and double-click Setup.exe to load the following screen.
 And then click Next To continue the installation.

-2. You can click Cancel to end the installation in the screen above.
-Otherwise, the installation will continue, and then Figure 2-2 will display, click Next to continue.
+2. After that, Figure 2-2 will appears, .click Next to continue.